On Pl\"ucker Equations Characterizing Grassmann Cones: An Example

 \section{An Example}

 To show how formula~(\ref{eq:inthtp}) works, in this section we proceed to determine all the polynomials

 such that $p(H_2)\wb^2_0$ belongs to the Grassmann cone $\Gcal_2$ of $\bw^2M_0$.
-Useless to say, we expect to find the same expression of the Klein quadric hypersurface of $\PP^5$.
-To this purpose we need a few preliminaries to speed up computations, which by the way could be carried out directly.
+Needless to say, we expect to find the same expression of the Klein quadric hypersurface of $\PP^5$.
+For this purpose we need a few preliminaries to speed up computations, which by the way could be carried out directly.

 \claim{} Consider the two sub-modules $\sigm_nM_0:=\bigoplus_{i\geq 0}\ZZ\cdot b_{n+i}$ and $M_{0,n}:=\bigoplus_{i=0}^{n-1} \ZZ b_i$ of $\bw^rM_0$.
 They fits in the exact sequence

 where $t_n$ is the truncation which maps $b_i$ to itself if $0\leq i\leq n-1$ and to zero otherwise.
 Hence $\bw^rM_{0,n}$ is the submodule $\bigoplus_{\blamb\in\Pcal_{r,n}}\ZZ\wb^r_\blamb$ of $\bw^rM_0$.
 It can be seen itself as the epimorphic image of the truncation $t^r_n:\bw^rM_0\sra \bw^rM_{0,n}$ which maps $\wb^r_\blamb$ to itself if $\blamb\in\Pcal_{r,n}$ and to $0$ otherwise.
 Again, we have an exact sequence